Voltaren Rapid Tablets (Novartis)

 Be careful driving, operating machinery or doing jobs that require you to be alert until you know how Voltaren Rapid affects you.
 This medicine may cause dizziness, drowsiness, spinning sensation (vertigo) or blurred vision in some people.
 If you have any of these symptoms, do not drive, use machines, or carry out other activities that need careful attention.

 Elderly patients should take the minimum number of tablets that provides relief of symptoms.
-Elderly patients may be more sensitive to the effects of Voltaren Rapid than other adults.
+Elderly patients, especially those with a low body weight, may be more sensitive to the effects of Voltaren Rapid than other adults.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Voltaren Rapid.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.